robinhe/mppm/README.md

 Default value is `['packages/*']`
 2. versionUpgradeStep
 Currently it only supports `patch`
-3. prepublishCommand
-Default is `dist`, it will always run `npm run dist` before publish each package
 4. commitBranch
 Specified branch to be committed
 5. commitMessage